Fowey: Administrative history

+When elected parish and district councils were established under the Local Government Act 1894, Fowey was given a parish council and included in the St Austell Rural District.
+In 1913 the parish was removed from the rural district and raised to the status of a municipal borough, with a borough council replacing the parish council and taking over district-level functions.
+The borough was merged with the nearby and much larger St Austell in 1968 to form the borough of St Austell with Fowey.

+The borough of St Austell with Fowey was abolished six years later in 1974 under the Local Government Act 1972, when the area became part of the new borough of Restormel.
+The area of the former borough of St Austell with Fowey became an unparished area as a result of the 1974 reforms.
+A new civil parish of Fowey was subsequently created in 1983, with its parish council taking the name Fowey Town Council.

+Restormel was abolished in 2009.
+Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

 Religious sites

 Popular legend has it that Jesus visited Fowey as a child, along with Joseph of Arimathea who was a merchant visiting local tin mines in which he had a commercial interest.
 At the entrance to the River, on the eastern side below the cliffs to the south-west of St Saviour's Point, there is a cross to commemorate this supposed visit.
 This cross is marked on very early charts and was maintained by monks from Tywardreath.
 The cross is known locally as "Punches Cross", supposedly derived from the name of Pontius Pilate.

 One hundred yards west of the lighthouse on the west of the harbour entrance, about thirty feet below the top of the cliff edge and broadly concealed, is a small grass area known as "Johnny May's Chapel".
 This name is believed to be that of a Methodist preacher at the time when Nonconformism was persecuted.